Pete Murray (Australian musician)

 Peter Kenneth Murray (born 14 October 1969) is an Australian musician.
-As of 2025, he has had three albums reach number 1 on the Australian (ARIA) charts; Feeler (2003), See the Sun (2005), and Summer at Eureka (2008), which were consecutive releases.
-As of 2023, Murray has received 17 ARIA nominations throughout his career, and has sold over 1.2 million albums in Australia.
+As of 2025, he has had three albums reach number 1 on the Australian (ARIA) charts: Feeler (2003), See the Sun (2005), and Summer at Eureka (2008), which were consecutive releases.
+As of 2023, Murray has received 17 ARIA nominations throughout his career, and he has sold over 1.2 million albums in Australia alone.

 Early life

 Peter Kenneth Murray was born in Chinchilla, on 14 October 1969.
 His mother is Jan and he has a sister.
 When Murray was 16 the family moved to Brisbane.
 He attended St Joseph's College, Nudgee, for his final two years of secondary schooling.
 At the college, Murray showed talent in rugby union, athletics, and swimming.
 He briefly played Brisbane club rugby for GPS and Brothers.
 When he was 18, his father died of a heart attack, which made him realise "how precious time was".

 While on the sidelines, Murray started to learn the guitar at age 22.
 Eventually, he worked up the courage to take his guitar to a barbecue, singing songs by Neil Young and Crowded House.
 However, his main interest was traveling and pursuing a career in sports medicine.
 Murray played small gigs around the country with flautist Col McIntyre, eventually putting a band together (including the keyboard player Ben McCarthy, who works with him to this day).